 Make frugal car ownership the driving force behind your early retirement!

+** Note – I’m using ‘cost per km’ figures from the below report to estimate savings.
+I chose middle-of-the-range figures.
 The study I found by RACQ is here.
-It highlights the likely costs over a 5 year period for various new cars, including purchase and running costs.
+Highlights likely costs over a 5 year period for various new cars, including purchase and running costs.
 Since it’s a detailed study, it’s likely to be much more accurate than my conservative, biased and frankly made-up figures!